 - double boiler

-- tightly woven old t-shirt or pillowcase
+- tightly woven old t-shirt or cheesecloth folded into several layers

 - large stainless steel or heat-proof bowl